pub struct TempFile { /* private fields */ }Expand description

 pub fn as_path(&self) -> &Path

-Returns the path to the file if the TempFile
+Returns the path to the file if the TempFile object that is wrapping the file

 is still in scope.

-If we remove the file by explicitly calling remove
+If we remove the file by explicitly calling remove,

-can still be used to return the path to that file (even though that
+as_path() can still be used to return the path to that file (even though that

 path does not point at an existing entity anymore).

-is useful, for example, when you need a
+Calling as_path() after remove() is useful, for example, when you need a

 random path string, but don’t want an actual resource at that path.